Back to Song Library

 About The Internationale

 The Internationale has strong name recognition as a public ceremonial song, so it works as a melody-first page for players who want a clean note view on ocarina, recorder, or tin whistle without relying on lyric display.
-The layout keeps the melody readable while preserving phrase shape and fingering flow for practice without staff notation.
+The layout keeps the note groups readable while preserving the rhythmic outline and fingering flow needed for steadier pulse work.

 The page is laid out in 4/4 with a reference tempo around 100 BPM and a key center of Bb.
 This arrangement stays approachable, but it still gives useful practice in phrasing, breath control, and cleaner note changes.
 It supports phrase-breath planning, octave control, and steady march-like pacing across a familiar singable line.
-The melody-first layout keeps attention on finger changes, timing, and tone.
+The melody-first layout keeps attention on pulse, articulation, and clean finger timing.

 What This Page Includes